trizin/ethtui/README.md

 ## Features

-- Generate a new Ethereum wallet.
+- Create a new Ethereum wallet.
 - Save wallet as a keystore file.
 - Load an existing wallet from a private key/keystore file.
 - Sign a message/transaction.
-- Generate & manage HD wallets.
+- Create & manage HD wallets.

 ## Usage